ayaz80450/ayaz80450/README.md

 📱 UI/UX: Familiar with Figma for design.

-📝 Version Control: Git/GitHub proficiency
+📝 Version Control: Git/GitHub proficiency.

 ☁️ Deployment: Experienced in deploying on AWS, vercel, Hostinger and Netlify.